coreyphillis/coreyphillis.github.io/cv.md

 **Phillis, C.C.** & J.W.
 Moore.
-"Dam evolution: An Individual-Based Model of the evolution of anadromy in response to migration barriers, bad ocean years, and other things that can go wrong when salmon leave home".\
+"Dam evolution: An Individual-Based Model of evolution of anadromy in response to changing costs of migration".\

 # Teaching Experience #